Sign Permitting Made Easy: What You Need to Know

 • installing a new permanent sign.

-• changing the size, structure, or location of an existing sign.
+• changing the size, structure, design, or location of an existing sign.

 • adding lighting or digital features.